gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 </plist>
 {% endhighlight xml %}

-The only tricky item in `Info.plist` is `dashIndexFilePath` : its value must respect the path within `Documents`.
+The only tricky item in `Info.plist` is `dashIndexFilePath` : its value must respect the relative path within `Documents`.

-(NB: Duplicate entries in `Info.plist` will make Velocity crash when importing a docset, double check there is none when you create your archive).
+(NB: Duplicate entries in `Info.plist` will make Velocity crash when importing a docset, so double check there is none when you create your archive).

 # Crawling website endpoint

-There is several way to create a dash docset from existing documentation :
+There is several ways to create a dash docset from existing documentation :

 * Generating it from a compatible code comments system (Doxygen, GoDocs, etc) : [Docset Generation Guide](https://kapeli.com/docsets#docsetSources)
 * [docsets generators](https://github.com/zealdocs/zeal/wiki/Third-Party-Resources#docset-generators) such as [dashing](https://github.com/technosophos/dashing) which can automagically create a docset from an existing html documentation using CSS selectors.
 (Fun fact : dashing is created by a Microsoft Azure guy and written in `Go`.
 Go figure.)